Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Error Analysis

 In this section, we examine common error types displayed by the top-performing LLMs across the three categories: a) \model{mixtral} (standard prompting, two-way), b) \model{dolphin-mistral} (CoT, two-way), and c) \model{sonnet} (standard prompting, one-way).
 Figure~\ref{fig:confusionmatrices} reports the relevant confusion matrices.

 The \model{mixtral} model misclassified 154 out of 1,000 topic pairs.
 Specifically, 75 pairs were incorrectly identified as broader, 63 as narrower, 16 as other, and none as same-as. \model{mixtral} demonstrates a highly conservative approach in predicting the same-as category, achieving a precision of 1, as indicated in Table~\ref{bid_sta}.
 This comes at a cost, as the model exhibits a tendency to misclassify pairs that are labelled as same-as in the gold standard, often categorising them incorrectly as either broader or narrower.
-This misclassification results in a low recall for the same-as category (0.708), which represents a significant limitation of the model.
+This misclassification yields a low recall for the same-as category (0.708), which represents a significant limitation of the model.
 Specifically, 29.2\% of same-as pairs were misclassified: 16\% were labelled as broader, 12.4\% as narrower, and 0.8\% as other.
 Additionally, the \model{mixtral} model occasionally confuses broader pairs with narrower ones and vice versa.
 Notably, 9.6\% of broader pairs were incorrectly predicted, with 8\% labelled as narrower and 1.6\% as other.
 Similarly, 14.4\% of narrower pairs were misclassified, with 10.4\% labelled as broader and 4\% as other.

 The \model{dolphin-mistral} model exhibits a different pattern compared to \model{mixtral}, particularly excelling in pairs labelled as broader and narrower in the gold standard.
 It makes 80 misclassifications, predominantly in the same-as (39) and other (38) categories.
 Although the model still faces challenges with same-as relationships, it performs better than \model{mixtral}.
 Specifically, for the same-as relationships, a small percentage (6.8\%) are misclassified as broader, while 8.8\% are incorrectly identified as narrower.
+Notably, the other relationships are misclassified equally as broader or narrower.

 The \model{sonnet} model exhibits a similar performance pattern to \model{dolphin-mistral}, achieving near-perfect accuracy across both broader and narrow categories, while showing notable improvements in the other two categories.
 The model made only 33 classification errors, with the majority occurring in same-as (17) and other (14).
 Specifically, within the same-as misclassifications, 6\% were incorrectly identified as broader, and 0.8\% as narrower.
 In contrast, for the other category, 1.6\% of errors were misclassified as broader or same-as, while 4\% were erroneously categorised as other.